arcaus/Snake-Game-PyOpenGL/README.md

 ## How to Play

-- Use the arrow keys (up, down, left, right) to control the snake's movement.
+- Use the arrow keys (up, down, left, right) or the keyboard keys (W, A, S, D) to control the snake's movement.
-- The objective is to eat the food (represented by the red squares) to grow longer.
+- The objective is to eat the food (represented by squares blocks and circles) to grow longer.
-- Avoid hitting the boundaries or colliding with your own body, as it will result in game over.
+- Avoid colliding with your own body, as it will result in game over.

 Enjoy the classic Snake Game experience brought to you through the power of OpenGL!

-## Acknowledgments

-Special thanks to the BracU CSE423 course and its instructors for providing the opportunity to work on this project and learn more about PyOpenGL and OpenGL programming.

-Feel free to explore, modify, and have fun with the Snake Game.
-Contributions and enhancements to the project are welcome!

 ## License